maelfabien/maelfabien.github.io/_posts/2019-1-5-zeppelin_local.md

 import numpy as np
 ```

-If no error is displayed, well, congrats !
-Your Zeppelin notebook is ready !
+If no error is displayed, well, congrats!
+Your Zeppelin notebook is ready!

-> **Conclusion** : Your Zeppelin is now configured locally.
-The next article will include the next step of our road to big data analysis : starting a Zeppelin Notebook on an AWS EMR instance !
+> **Conclusion **: Your Zeppelin is now configured locally.
+The next article will include the next step of our road to big data analysis: starting a Zeppelin Notebook on an AWS EMR instance!